Cablethief/NetworkUnmanager/README.md

 export PATH=/path/to/unmanage_interface:$PATH
 ```

-or create a symlink to your bin directory
+or create a symlink in your bin directory

 ```
 cd /usr/local/bin